-Age and sex of patient
+Age group and sex

 Aboriginal and Torres Strait Islander people